dora

 DORA encompasses a wide range of entities in the financial sector, including:

-It's worth noting that that the scope of DORA also includes providers of technological services to entities in the financial sector.
-Therefore, not only financial institutions but also their IT service providers must comply with the requirements arising from this regulation!
+It is worth noting that the scope of DORA also includes technology service providers.
+These are companies that provide services to entities in the financial sector.
+Therefore, not only financial institutions but also their IT service providers must comply with the requirements set out in this regulation.

-Failure to comply with the obligations arising from the DORA regulation can lead to various consequences, such as financial penalties or restrictions on conducting business.
+Moreover, in the case of non-compliance with the obligations arising from the DORA regulation, these entities may face various consequences.
+For example, this could include financial penalties or restrictions on conducting business.

 Obligations Arising from the DORA Regulation